RoMcGill/Reel/README.md

 The user field contains a ForeignKey to identify the user.
 The likes field contains a IntergerField to handle the number of likes on a post.

-the tag model contains title and slug the title field is a CgarField for users to enter thier hashtags the slug field is a SlugField for creating unique slugs for each hashtag
+The tag model contains title and slug
+The title field is a CgarField for users to enter thier hashtags The slug field is a SlugField for creating unique slugs for each hashtag

 ### userauthentication app
-the userauthentication app contains the profile model the profile model contains 9 Fields user, first_name, last_name, location, url, profile_info, created, favourite, image the first_name, last_name, location, url fields are all CharFields for users to input their own information. the user field is a OnetoOneField that contains the users username. the profile_info Field is a textfield for the user to input information about themselves. the created field is a DateTimeField to capture when the profile has been created, the Favourite Field is a ManyToManyField that users can have their favourite posts by them selfs or by other users saved. the image field is a ImageField for users to upload their Profile image
+The userauthentication app contains the profile model The profile model contains 9 Fields user, first_name, last_name, location, url, profile_info, created, favourite, image The first_name, last_name, location, url fields are all CharFields for users to input their own information.
+The user field is a OnetoOneField that contains the users username.
+The profile_info Field is a textfield for the user to input information about themselves.
+The created field is a DateTimeField to capture when the profile has been created, The Favourite Field is a ManyToManyField that users can have their favourite posts by them selfs or by other users saved.
+The image field is a ImageField for users to upload their Profile image

 ----